 The worship team practice each week, usually on a Wednesday evening.
 Most instruments could be used to enhance the music in one or more of the different services and we are always looking to enrich our musical offering with additional musicians.

-Equally important, but less visible, members of our worship team are our sound engineers who mix the sound of the singers and musicians to ensure that there is a good balance in the music and that volume is sufficient but not excessive.
+Equally important, but less visible, members of our worship team are our sound engineers who mix the sound of the singers and musicians to ensure that there is a good balance in the music.

 If you feel that you might be able to contribute to the worship team either by singing or playing and instrument then contact or speak to Beckie Offley about it, and about how much commitment you could make.

-If you feel you might contribute to the technical side of the music then you might consider speaking to one of our sound technicians - Phil Smith, Paul Stannard or Richard Hey.
+If you feel you might contribute to the technical side of the music then you might consider speaking to one of tech team.